Combinatorial knot Floer homology and cyclic double branched covers

 where $\partial$ denotes the differential within $B$.
 Note that $C'$ is the mapping cone of the zero map between $B$ and itself.
-Let $\L$ and $\R\cong B$ be the subgroups of $C'$ of elements of the form $(c,0)$ and $(0,c)$ for $c\in B$, respectively.
-The module $\R$ inherits Alexander grading from its identification with $B$ and $\L$ is given Alexander grading which is one less than that it inherits from its identification with $B$.
+Let $\L$ and $\RR\cong B$ be the subgroups of $C'$ of elements of the form $(c,0)$ and $(0,c)$ for $c\in B$, respectively.
+The module $\RR$ inherits the Alexander grading from its identification with $B$ and $\L$ is given the Alexander grading which is one less than the one it inherits from its identification with $B$.
 This shows that $H(C')=H(B)\otimes V$ where $V\cong \F \oplus \F$ with generators in gradings $0$ and $-1$, where $\F$ is the ring of coefficient; in this case $\Z$.

 Consider the stabilized grid diagram $H$ for the knot $K$.
 We denote by $X_2$, the element of $\X$ which is placed in the row that $O_1$ is placed.
 As we mentioned in the definition of stabilization move, we only need to consider stabilizations such that $X_2$ is placed in the square just to the left or just to the right of $O_1$ (in the grid diagram $H$).